osnr/constitution/src/md/article.md

 ###Section 2

-The <Pointer ident="house-sec2">House of Representatives</Pointer> shall be composed of Members <Pointer>chosen</Pointer> every second
-Year by the People of the several States, and the Electors in each State shall have the Qualifications requisite for Electors of the most numerous Branch of the State Legislature.
+The <Pointer ident="house-sec2">House of Representatives</Pointer> shall be composed of Members <Pointer>chosen every second Year</Pointer> by the People of the several States, and the Electors in each State shall have the Qualifications requisite for Electors of the most numerous Branch of the State Legislature.